 Designed to increase awareness and explore the expanded role of the professional nurse through nursing history, theories, trends and practice in a variety of health care delivery systems.
 Professional socialization and critical thinking are emphasized.
 Offered: Summer I only.

 NURS 3103 Nursing Skills

-Prerequisite: NURS 2003 and admission to upper-division nursing tion of skills.
+Prerequisite: NURS 2003 and admission to upper-division nursing

 Corequisite: NURS 311V